 Giulia Montanari is an Italian Soprano who grew up in Germany.
 After having completed a degree in Musicology and Languages at Ludwig-Maximilian-University Munich she graduated at the University of Music “Franz Liszt” Weimar in the class of Prof. Siegfried Gohritz (vocal training).

 Giulia has been selected as a member of the NRW opera studio program in Germany for the season of 2019/20 in which she performed in several roles and concerts at the Oper Dortmund, Oper Wuppertal and Musiktheater im Revier Gelsenkirchen.
-From the season of 2020/21 Giulia has become an ensemble member of the Aalto-Theater Essen where she sang the roles of Euridice (Orfeo ed Euridice), Adele (Die Fledermaus) , Belinda and First Witch (Dido and Aeneas), among others.
+From the season of 2020/21 Giulia was an ensemble member at Aalto-Theater Essen where she sang the roles of Sandrina (La finta giardiniera), Fiakermilli (Arabella), Euridice (Orfeo ed Euridice), Adele (Die Fledermaus) , Belinda and First Witch (Dido and Aeneas), among others.

 While she was still studying, Giulia started her career at the Deutsches Nationaltheater Weimar.
 In the 2017/18 season she gave her debut in the role of Papagena (Die Zauberflöte).
 In the next season she returned with the roles of Sandmann and Taumann in the new production of "Hänsel und Gretel", and could be heard as a Soloist in several concerts with the Staatskapelle Weimar.
 She has also been performing the main role in the world premiere of "Der Eisblumenwald", a children’s opera composed in 2018 for the Deutsches Nationaltheater Weimar by Jörn Arnecke.

-Following her passion for baroque music, Giulia Montanari participated to various baroque masterclasses and festivals.
-She was invited twice to sing at the Festival du Périgord Noir (France) where she performed the role of Salomé in Stradella’s "San Giovanni Battista" and the role of La Bellezza in Händel’s "Il trionfo del tempo e del disinganno".
+Following her passion for baroque music, Giulia Montanari participated in various baroque masterclasses and festivals.
+She was invited three times to sing at the Festival du Périgord Noir (France) where she performed the role of Salomé in Stradella’s "San Giovanni Battista", La Bellezza in Händel’s "Il trionfo del tempo e del disinganno" and Maria Magdalena in J. A. Hasses "Sanctus Petrus et Sancta Maria Magdalena".
 In 2016 she sung at the Internationale Bachakademie Stuttgart coached by Hans-Christoph Rademann.